AISIX Solutions Inc.: AISIX Solutions Inc. Announces Closing of Non-Brokered Private Placement of Shares

 About AISIX Solutions Inc.

-AISIX Solutions Inc., is a wildfire risk and data-analytics solutions provider trusted by organizations seeking a more predictive future.
-Leveraging the advancements of data analytics and risk assessment, AISIX Solutions Inc. is on a mission to provide auditable, explainable, and defensible assessments to help businesses and communities protect their property, assets, and infrastructure from wildfire-related risks.
-By empowering organizations with wildfire risk insights, AISIX Solutions Inc. aims to foster resilience and sustainability in the face of climate change.
+AISIX is a wildfire risk and data-analytics solutions provider trusted by organizations seeking a more predictive future.
+Leveraging the advancements of data analytics and risk assessment, AISIX is on a mission to provide auditable, explainable, and defensible assessments to help businesses and communities protect their property, assets, and infrastructure from wildfire-related risks.
+By empowering organizations with wildfire risk insights, AISIX aims to foster resilience and sustainability in the face of climate change.

 For further information: